JonaArno/othello/README.md

-# othello
+# Othello

-Simple javascript implementation of Othello/Reversi I did as a class assignment.
+A simple javascript implementation of Othello/Reversi I did as a class assignment.